johnwargo/johnwargo-static-11ty/src/posts/2025/unihiker-pycharm.md

 ---
-title: Coding Unihiker Programs Using Pycharm
+title: Coding Unihiker Programs Using PyCharm
 description: I recently had the opportunity to work with the Unihiker M10 device from DF Robot.
 Using PyCharm, I was able to easily create a new project, write Python code, and deploy it to the Unihiker device.
 By configuring the